 - Lay the second slice of bread on top of the apple slices.

-Here’s a Food Literacy Sandwich roundup from participating bloggers:
+Here are some more Food Literacy Sandwiches from participating bloggers: